 Please be advised that board decisions are final and subsequent petitions to the same regard will not be reviewed unless new, compelling information is provided.
-An appeal of the board's decision may be made to the Vice Dean for MBA & Executive Programs
+An appeal of the board's decision may be made to the Assistant Dean for Academic Affairs, Admissions, and Graduate Financial Aid.

 Issues not appropriate for the Academic Policy BoardGrading Concerns